MIPS/gcc/gcc-4_1-branch/gcc/config/rs6000/dfp.md

 ;; Free Software Foundation, 51 Franklin Street, Fifth Floor, Boston, ;; MA 02110-1301, USA.

-;; For decimal floating-point, we normally deal with the floating-point registers ;; unless -msoft-float is used.
-The sole exception is that parameter passing ;; can produce floating-point values in fixed-point registers.
-Unless the ;; value is a simple constant or already in memory, we deal with this by ;; allocating memory and copying the value explicitly via that memory location.

 (define_expand "movsd"
   [(set (match_operand:SD 0 "nonimmediate_operand" "")
 	(match_operand:SD 1 "any_operand" ""))]